 When participating in an alcohol addiction treatment or recovery program, your treatment provider may allow you to participate in various different therapies to help address and manage your drug and alcohol use.
 This may include:

 - Group therapy

 - Contingency management

 - Brief intervention counseling sessions

-The approved medication options for alcohol-related treatment are acamprosate, naltrexone and disulfiram.
-The way these medications work is extremely diverse, but they all have similar rates of effectiveness in alcohol use disorder treatment.
+The approved alcohol detox pills and medications for treatment are acamprosate, naltrexone, and Antabuse, also known as disulfiram.
+The way these medications work is extremely diverse, but they all have similar effectiveness rates in alcohol use disorder treatment.

 In general, those who receive medication-assisted treatment can overcome their drug or alcohol addiction by minimizing their withdrawal symptoms and cravings, which are two of the leading causes of relapse for most people in recovery.

 Recovering from drug and alcohol addiction can be hard, but it is possible with the right tools and support.
 If you or a loved one is ready to seek treatment and start the alcohol rehab process, the Find Addiction Rehabs team is here to help.